vectorware-inc/hostcall-buck2-rustc-bootstrap/README.md

 (instead of `stage1:dist`).

 ## Build speed

+See `hostcall-demo/README.md` for the GPU hostcall demo, Buck targets, and run instructions.

 Several factors add to make Buck-based bootstrap consistently faster than the Rust repo's custom x.py Cargo-based bootstrap system.